StephenOTT/GitHub-Time-Tracking/README.md

 ## Sample Data Structure for Reporting

+**NOTE: These images are out of date.
+New data structures have been implemented and are in full use in the Time Tracker Gem and the Sinatra App.
+Sample data structures will be updated shortly.**

 ### Time Logging in a Issue
 ![screen shot 2013-12-17 at 2 10 36 pm](https://f.cloud.github.com/assets/1994838/1767347/81179704-6752-11e3-8783-e3e083f5cc30.png)